The 6-week dairy-free and gluten-free experiment

 • Find gluten-free alternatives – there are plenty around usually available at the supermarket

 Cooking at home is usually the best way to do this experiment well, so you know exactly what’s going into your food.
-Planning ahead is the key to survival here, and finding viable alternatives for the foods you like.
+Planning ahead is the key to survival here, as well as finding viable alternatives for the foods you like.

-There are a lot more options to choose from now in the gluten-free section of stores, as knowledge of celiac disease (gluten allergy) has increased.
+There are many more options to choose from now in the gluten-free section of stores, as knowledge of celiac disease (gluten allergy) has increased.
 If you are into bread, you can find recipes online to make your own gluten-free bakery items.

-The point here is not to switch out gluten and dairy for high-sugar high-fat alternatives, but to try to improve your eating habits at the same time.
+The point here is not to switch out gluten and dairy for high-sugar, high-fat alternatives but to try to improve your eating habits simultaneously.
 If you swap wheat bread and pasta for gluten-free bread and pasta, don’t expect to feel awesome.

 If you’re not into cooking…